 What can I expect?

-This internship will provide you with a perfect introduction to wildlife filmmaking and photography in Africa.
+This internship will provide you with a perfect introduction to wildlife videography and photography in Africa.
 Where else can you expect to see and film some of the world’s most iconic wildlife - often up close and very personal?
-Encountering lions, elephants, giraffe, zebra and wildebeest - not to mention numerous species of antelope - on a daily basis will give any up-and-coming videographer a chance to capture some unforgettable images - and memories.
+Encountering lions, elephants, giraffe, zebra and wildebeest - not to mention numerous species of antelope - on a daily basis will give any up-and-coming photographer a chance to capture some unforgettable images...and memories.
 Through your work on this internship, you will also grow to learn and understand more about these fascinating animals and their habits in the wild.

 What will I be doing?